WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Today we are looking at a popular theme from the ThemeForest marketplace, Salient is a great looking theme aimed at creative websites with a range of different homepage options which will let you create a business site, a portfolio, an eCommerce shop, a one page landing site and more.
-It has sold a staggering 35,000 copies so far so is one of the most popular themes on the site, appearing on their popular page.
+It has sold a staggering 138,213 copies and counting so far so is one of the most popular themes on the site, appearing on their popular page.

 It includes page building functionality with a customized version of the Visual Composer, their own options panel and a copy of the Nectar slider.
 If you wish to build an eCommerce site with it, it works along side WooCommerce with some extra features such as an Ajax shopping cart.